COVID-19 and Mental Health

 As the number of cases of COVID-19 increase, so does the associated anxiety.

-For the general public, the mental health effects of COVID-19 are as important to address as are the physical health effects.
-And for the one in five who already have mental health conditions – or the one in two who are at risk of developing them – we need to take personal, professional, and policy measures now to address them.
+For the general public, the mental health effects of COVID-19 are as important to address as the physical health effects.
+For the one-in-five who already have mental health conditions – or the one-in-two who are at risk of developing them – we need to take personal, professional, and policy measures now to address them.
 To aid individuals and communities during this time, the national Mental Health Association has compiled a range of resources and information.
 You will find them here.

 Rutgers University Mental Health and Addiction COVID-19 Connect